MCTeamPotato/MCMOD/README.md

 }
 ## Usage-English

-When loading[Memory Cleaner miss not ore dict](https://github.com/MCTeamPotato/MCMOD) After the mod, a configuration file will be generated with the path:
+When loading[Memory Clearer Miss-not Ore Dict](https://github.com/MCTeamPotato/MCMOD) After the mod, a configuration file will be generated with the path:
 "config\Memory Clearer miss-not ore dict\config.json"
 I will explain one by one:
 {